oguzhanvarsak/oguzhanvarsak/_posts/2019-12-20-swiftui-observableobject.markdown

 "Single source of truth" has become a buzzword in the iOS community after WWDC 2019 [Data Flow Through SwiftUI](https://developer.apple.com/videos/play/wwdc2019/226/) session.

-SwiftUI framework is designed to encourage building the apps in the single-source-of-truth style, but this doesn't mean the app has to have only one central state for the entire app, you actually can [break it up](https://medium.com/better-programming/swiftui-microservices-c7002228710).
+SwiftUI framework was designed to encourage building the apps in the single-source-of-truth style, be that Redux-like centralized app state or ViewModels serving the data only to their views.

-But in any case, you're very likely to end up using either `@ObservedObject` or `@EnvironmentObject` for the state management of the views.
+It feels natural to use `@ObservedObject` or `@EnvironmentObject` for the state management of such views, as the `ObservableObjects` fit the design really well.

-And here is where the problem lies.
+But there is a little problem.

-As I've been [exploring](https://nalexn.github.io/anyview-vs-group/?utm_source=medium_flawless) how SwiftUI performs under the high load, I've discovered that the performance of the SwiftUI refresh degrades dramatically the more views are subscribed on the state update.
+As I've been [exploring](https://nalexn.github.io/anyview-vs-group/?utm_source=medium_flawless) how SwiftUI works under high load, I discovered severe degrade of the performance proportional to the number of views being subscribed on the state update.

-You may have a couple of thousands of views on the screen with just one being subscribed - and the update will be rendered lightning-fast, even for a view deep inside the hierarchy.
+We can have a couple of thousands of views on the screen with just one being subscribed - the update is rendered lightning-fast, even for a view deep inside the hierarchy.

-But it's sufficient to have just a few hundreds of views subscribed on the same update and only one being factually affected - and you'll notice a significant performance drawdown.
+But it's sufficient to have just a few hundreds of views **subscribed** on the same update (and not being factually changed) - and you'll notice a significant performance drawdown.

 This means if we're building a large SwiftUI app based on a Redux-like centralized state, we're likely to be in big trouble!